Skip to content

 Call 2019

-Toby Chandler accepts instructions in all aspects of chambers’ commercial and construction work.
-He is regularly involved, both led and unled, on substantial litigation in the Commercial Court and the TCC as well in arbitrations and adjudications.
-His work frequently has an international element, and he draws on substantial experience advising on jurisdictional and enforcement issues.
+Toby is regularly instructed in all aspects of chambers’ commercial, insurance and re-insurance and construction work.
+He is regularly involved, both led and unled, on substantial litigation in the Commercial Court and the TCC as well in arbitrations (both in the UK and internationally) and adjudications.

 • International fraud claim arising out of misappropriation of funds from Dubai and BVI companies worth c. $1.5 million.